Koredotcom/docs/docs/xo/getting-started/xo-platform-overview.md

     Key Features

-    * **Real-time AI suggestions**: Offers live AI-powered guidance to agents.
+    * Real-time AI suggestions: Offers live AI-powered guidance to agents.
-    * **Auto-fulfillment**: Automates the completion of tasks and processes.
+    * Auto-fulfillment: Automates the completion of tasks and processes.
-    * **Agent Coaching & Playbooks**: Provides resources and strategies for agent training and performance.
+    * Agent Coaching & Playbooks: Provides resources and strategies for agent training and performance.

     [Learn more about Agent AI features :octicons-arrow-right-24:](../agentai/about-agent-ai.md)